 This post is responsible for

-The Clinical Team Lead will provide professional, managerial and clinical leadership for th 0-19 Children and Families Wellbeing Service (Health Visiting/School Nursing).
+The Clinical Team Lead will provide professional, managerial and clinical leadership for the 0-19 Children and Families Wellbeing Service (Health Visiting/School Nursing).
 They will support the (Professional Lead) to deliver efficient services that meet or exceed required quality standards across the Children and Families Wellbeing Skill Mix Team.

 Key responsibilities